 Choices for Best Boston Playgrounds to Visit

 We asked Lillie Marshall and Nathalie Fanfan, to provide their choices for best Boston playgrounds and parks for kids.
 Here are their choices.

-Herter Park is situated on the bank of the Charles River.
+Herter Park is situated on the bank of the Charles River in Boston’s Allston Neighborhood.
 The Artesani Playground, located at Herter Park has an awesome playground, a spray deck for the younger ones, and a wading pool.
 It is a popular location for family picnics, family reunions, and birthday parties as this park has ample picnic tables, restrooms, and free parking.

 We just love it here.
 This is our favorite place for family picnics on weekend mornings.
 The newer playground is awesome and there are sprinklers during the summer.
 There is also a skateboard park nearby and plenty of space to ride bikes.
 The kids will enjoy watching skateboarders do awesome trick and flips on the ramps.
 This park also provides great views of the Charles River and Zakim Bridge.